 Federal Parent PLUS Loans

-Federal Direct Parent Loans for Undergraduate Students (PLUS) are available to parents of undergraduate students who do not qualify for financial aid or who need to supplement other sources of financial aid.
-The interest rate is 6.41%.
-Repayment begins 60 days after the loan is disbursed, but may be deferred while the student is enrolled.
-Parents apply for the Federal Direct PLUS Loan on the Direct Loans website studentloans.gov and must also complete Dominican University's Parent PLUS Application.
-Dependent students whose parents have applied for, but were unable to get a Federal Direct PLUS Loan are eligible to receive additional Direct unsubsidized loan funds and should contact the Financial Aid Office at 708-524-6809, or at firstname.lastname@example.org for further instructions.
+Federal Direct Parent Loans for Undergraduate Students (PLUS) are available to parents of undergraduate students who need to supplement other sources of financial aid.
+The interest rate is 6.31%.
+Repayment begins after the loan is fully disbursed, but may be deferred while the student is enrolled.
+Parents apply for the Federal Direct PLUS Loan on the Direct Loans website studentloans.gov and must also complete Dominican University's Parent PLUS Loan application.
+Dependent students whose parents have applied for, but were unable to get a Federal Direct Parent PLUS Loan are eligible to receive additional Direct unsubsidized loan funds and should contact the Financial Aid Office at 708-524-6809, or at firstname.lastname@example.org for further instructions.